 Where to Find Android 7.1.2 Feedback

-As we push away from the Android 7.1.2 update’s release you’ll want to keep an eye on Android 7.1.2 feedback.
+As we push away from the most recent Android 7.1.2 update’s release, you’ll want to monitor feedback from those using the current build.
 This feedback will alert you to potential benefits of Android 7.1.2 and it’ll also make you aware of issues plaguing the operating system.

 Thankfully, we’re already seeing Android 7.1.2 Nougat users post feedback on social media sites like Twitter and Facebook.